Brunswick-Khorasan/mod-worgen-horde/README.md

 * [Tanados](https://github.com/helldragonpz) for adapting the HD patch to work with the module.
 * Trimitor#3873 for creating the HD patch.
 * Various users on various Discords for helping me out on a slew of issues with almost everything. (ragestriker#8037 and Mr.MA#0957 in particular)
+* [heyitsbench](https://github.com/heyitsbench) for making the mod
+* [Araxia](https://github.com/araxiaonline) for making a newer version of the mod that could be modified into its current form